Maximize Marketing ROI Through Better Campaign Optimization With Predictive Analytics

 While those are all fine ideas, your business’s own data is the key to moving your campaigns into that green zone of high delivery / high quality.

 You actually have more information about your customers than the ad platforms do – much more; you know exactly what your customers have done since they’ve become customers.
 You have details about what they did after they clicked the ad and visited your website or app – how many times they’ve logged on, for how long, what content or features they’ve interacted with, and much more.
 You know which of those leads was truly high quality in the longer term.
-That extensive data can fuel predictive models that identify the best audience to target with your ads.
+That extensive data can fuel predictive models that identify the best audience to A prediction is the ultimate goal of a predictive model.
+In Pecan, a prediction is often tied to a specific customer.
+After learning from data… with your ads.

 Why is that better?
 Ad platforms like Facebook and Google optimize ad delivery based on limited conversion events, where conversion is narrowly defined to include activities like interacting with your ad or clicking through to your website.
 Because of that narrow definition, the platforms focus on finding more people like those who completed the initial action that the platforms can track.